 Director of the Intelligence Directorate of the US Department of Defense, Lieutenant General Robert Ashley Jr. notes that the PRC has recently conducted more missile tests than all other countries of the world combined.
 Thus, it is possible that successes in creating hypersonic missiles really have a place to be.
 But how then can there be doubts about the realism of Chinese projects?

 Chinese hypersonic missiles DF-17 at the parade in honor of the 70th anniversary of the PRC

-Everything is very simple: until recently, China was and remains one of the largest buyers of military aircraft engines from the Russian Federation.
-This suggests that the PRC, despite obvious efforts, has so far failed to create its own well-functioning aircraft engines, and the Chinese side is forced to buy them from Russia.
-But at the same time, Chinese engineers claim to have developed their own hypersonic engine for rockets.
+It's very simple: until recently, China has been and remains one of the largest buyers of military aviation engines from the Russian Federation.
+This suggests that the PRC, despite obvious efforts, has not yet managed to create its own well-working aircraft engines, and the Chinese side is forced to buy them from Russia.
+But at the same time, Chinese engineers claim to have developed their own hypersonic rocket engine.

-In January last year, in particular, experts from the Research and Design Institute reported on this aviation to Chengdu.
-The power plant they proposed combined in one housing turbojet, turbocharged ramjet and air-jet engines.
-Such a combined engine, according to Chinese experts, will be able to accelerate aircraft from zero speed to 10 Mach numbers.
+In January last year, specialists from the Aviation Research and Design Institute in Chengdu reported on this, in particular.
+The power plant proposed by them combined in one body turbojet, turbocharged ramjet and air-jet engines.
+Such a combined engine, according to Chinese experts, will be able to accelerate aircraft from zero speed to Mach 10.

 First, when speeding up, a jet engine is used, when accelerating more than 2 Machs, it turns off and is replaced by a rocket engine, and at speeds of 4 Machs or higher, a ramjet engine is turned on.
 All of them operate on aviation kerosene, and the oxygen in the rocket and ramjet engines is liquid oxygen.